ShepherdJerred-homework/seminar-presentation/PITCHME.md

 * Implement your own graphics rendering if needed
 * Exposure to GPU programming

-^
+Note:

-Computer graphics is something that we use every day, but most of us probably don't know much about it Most of us won't write graphical programs running at such a low level, but it is useful to understand how things work
+* Computer graphics is something that we use every day, but most of us probably don't know much about it
+* Most of us won't write graphical programs running at such a low level, but it is useful to understand how things work

 ---